Sir John Arthur Fowler, 2nd Bt.1

 Duncan Elidor Campbell was born on 10 October 1880.1 He was the son of Hon.
 Alexander Francis Henry Campbell and Constance Pleydell-Bouverie.2 He married Hon.
 Florence Evelyne Willey, daughter of Francis Willey, 1st Baron Barnby and Florence Chinnock, on 6 June 1914.1 He died on 2 September 1930 at age 49.1

-Duncan Elidor Campbell gained the rank of Major in the service of the Northumberland Yeomanry.1 He was decorated with the Territorial Decoration (T.D.).1 He was decorated with the Companion, Distinguished Service Order (D.S.O.) in 1918.1
+He gained the rank of Major in the Northumberland Yeomanry.1 He was awarded the Distinguished Service Order (D.S.O.) in 1918.1 He was awarded the Territorial Decoration (T.D.)1

 Children of Duncan Elidor Campbell and Hon.
 Florence Evelyne Willey